dmlc/gluon-nlp/docs/website/configuration.rst

-Configuration for compiling GluonNLP website
+Preview GluonNLP Website Locally
 -----------------------------------------------------------------

- | The GluonNLP docs website is at https://gluon-nlp.mxnet.io (release branch), or https://gluon-nlp.mxnet.io/master/index.html (master branch).
+The GluonNLP docs website is at https://gluon-nlp.mxnet.io (release branch), or https://gluon-nlp.mxnet.io/master/index.html (master branch).
 Its source code is at https://github.com/dmlc/gluon-nlp .

 Currently the GluonNLP website is constructed from the source code via CI automatically.
-Nevertheless, if a maintainer wants to make some modification and preview its changes, it will become difficult.
-I am writing this documentation to note down how to compile the entire website locally for future references.
+Here I will share:

+- the structure of files used for the website, and
+- how to make changes to the website and preview the website

 Website Structure
 ~~~~~~~~~~~~~~~~~

 Currently the docs part contain four sections: Model Zoo, Examples, API and Community.
 It should be noted that the model zoo is a link redirecting to the ``scripts`` folder in the parent folder.
 The other three folders are used exclusively by the docs website.
-Also, another point that should be paid attention to is that the three different sections use different file format system for compiling - they are inconsistent.
+Also, three different sections use ``rmd``, ``py``, ``md`` files and their composition for compiling - they are inconsistent.
 So when you work on different sections of the docs website, you should  pay attention to handle the different sections with care.

 The main structure, the index file of the entire website, is written in ``rst`` format.
 It calls the index file of each different section separately.
-Before compiling the website, you should be aware that: **rst files are static files, they are directly displayed to the website with further styles; md files are script files, the python scripts in these files will be executed and then stored into ipynb files before converting ipynb files into website files**.
+Before compiling the website, you should be aware that:

+- ``rst`` files are static files, they are directly displayed to the website with further styles;
+- ``md`` files are script files, the python scripts in these files will be executed and then stored into ``ipynb`` files before converting ``ipynb`` files into website files.

 Or more specifically, the files in the examples folder will be further executed and converted into intermediate files before writing to the final HTML files, while those in other folders don’t need further conversion or computation.

 Environment Configuration Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~